Dhi13man/spring-multi-data-source/README.md

 annotations that can be used to generate the required Bean-providing configuration classes and repositories during the build process itself, which can then be used by the service.

+The best part is, the entirety of the generated code is clean, human-readable, and can be directly carried over to the relevant packages of the main code if you no longer wish to be tied down to this library in the future.

 ## Table of Contents

 - [spring-multi-data-source](#spring-multi-data-source)